2.6.13 Reason 7 - necessary commitments of self-support

 - reasonable measures have been taken to reduce expenditure

-- items related to setting up a new household relate to basic furniture and whitegoods rather than to optional items such as a plasma TV
+- items related to setting up a new household include basic furniture and whitegoods rather than optional items such as a TV or other entertainment items

 - the cost of the necessary item, such as a motor vehicle or accommodation, is what is required to meet the need rather than extravagant or luxurious items